codemirror/lang-example/README.md

  * Optionally add a license.

  * Publish.
-If you want to use a `@codemirror/lang-...` package name, open an [issue](https://github.com/codemirror/codemirror.next/issues) to ask for npm publish rights for that name.
+The `@codemirror` namespace is not open to third parties, so publish under `codemirror-lang-EXAMPLE` or similar.